nikhar-tale/nikhar-tale/README.md

 - 🖨️ Thermal printer integration with KOT (Kitchen Order Tickets), table management, and inventory tracking
 - 🔄 Real-time Firebase sync across devices with **offline-first billing** and automatic reconciliation on reconnect
-- 📊 Staff management, reports, and multi-device support from a single codebase
+- 📊 Staff management, detailed reports, and multi-device support from a single Flutter codebase

+> 🔒 *Source code is proprietary — available for architecture discussion during interviews*

 ---